Azure-Samples/ms-identity-java-servlet-webapp-authentication/certificates.md

 Add a `pfx_path` key and set its value to your pfx location on disk.
 Add a `pfx_password` key and set its value to your pfx password.

 1. Open your code editor and find the initialization of your confidential client.
-(In Java servlet app, this is in `src/main/java/.../msal4j/helpers/AuthHelper.java`)
+(In Java servlet sample apps, this is in `src/main/java/com/microsoft/azuresamples/msal4j/helpers/AuthHelper.java`)
 2. Replace the `secret` variable assignment as follows:

     ```java